Walter Kissling: Work in Kativo and H.B. Fuller

 Seeking to advance his career, Kissling joined Kativo Chemical in 1953.
 At that time the company was a small business that fabricated the Protecto brand of paints in a workshop in Sabana Sur, San José.
 He worked there for 10 years and was tasked with leading the expansion of the company to the Central American markets.

 With the acquisition of Kativo Chemical by H.B.
 Fuller in 1967, Kissling was appointed as vicepresident for Latin America, all the while maintaining his role as general manager at Kativo Chemical.
 He then led the opening of several H.B Fuller manufacturing plants throughout Latin America.

 He went on to serve the company in significant leadership positions, including senior vice president of international operations, and executive vice president and chief operating officer.
 In 1995 he was named chief executive officer of H.B.
 Fuller, serving in this capacity until his retirement in 1998.
 He also was a 34-year member of Fuller's board of directors.

+Upon his retirement, then-H.B.
+Fuller chairman and CEO Al Stroucken said Kissling "positioned H.B.
+Fuller for the 21st century," crediting him with leading the company's international expansion and development of an advanced information-technology system.